NEW TEXTING FOR SALES AND GIVEAWAYS!

 Cut out all dairy, even “low-carb,” high-fat dairy.
 Skip the butter, cream, whey protein, cheese, yogurt, cream cheese and whey protein powder.
 I find that helps so many clients get to their goal weight.
 When you have a damaged and inflamed gut, there is a phenomenon called “atrophy of the villi.” that occurs You digest dairy at the end of the villi.
 So once you heal the intestinal wall with this anti-inflammatory, keto-adapted diet, you can incorporate those foods again (in smaller doses at first).
 I usually have people take L-glutamine and other things to heal the intestinal wall faster.
 This means no whey protein either.
-Jay Robb (my favorite brand of protein powder) makes a tasty egg white protein.
+Click HERE to find my favorite tasty egg white protein.

 I get people asking all the time, “If I cut out dairy, how will I get enough fat?”
 It really isn’t that difficult if you think about all the wonderful fat sources there are.
 My meal plans cut all dairy; including butter and whey protein.
 For 50% of my clients dairy is insulin producing and holds them back from any weight loss.